Web Analytics Made Easy - Statcounter

 More changes in climate over time affected where palm trees natively developed & grew.
 Eliminating palms from Alaska, and similar climates.

-With all of that, then, which areas of our planet did more recent era palm trees originally come from?
+With all of that, then, which areas of our planet earth supported where palm trees are native.
+In more recent eras, where do palm trees originally come from?
 Let's see...

 NEW ZEALAND - One Native Palm